 The Brave of Heart Fund was founded to provide financial support to the families of frontline healthcare workers and volunteers who lose their lives in the COVID-19 fight.
 The Fund, created by the Foundations of New York Life and Cigna, industry-leading insurance and health service organizations, respectively, honors the families of these fallen heroes by providing eligible family members with cash grants.
-In addition, Cigna provides behavioral health services to help alleviate the emotional hardships they are enduring at this time
+In addition, Cigna provides behavioral health services to help alleviate the emotional hardships they are enduring at this time.

 New York Life also worked with E4E Relief, a disaster relief-focused subsidiary of Foundation for the Carolinas, a Section 501(c)(3) public charity which is responsible for administering the Brave of Heart Fund grants, to find recipients who would share their stories to help raise awareness about the Fund.
 Through episodes featuring Mark Alexander, Shana Konek, and Debbie Meltzer, the loved ones left behind, viewers will learn more about these healthcare heroes who died selflessly serving others and how the Brave of Heart Fund helped their families.
-To date, the Fund has issued more than 400 charitable grants to eligible families totaling over $8.9 million.
+To date, the Fund has issued more than 500 charitable grants to eligible families totaling nearly $11 million.

 Episode 1: Jeremy Emerich, a critical care and transport EMT and firefighter from Pennsylvania.
 The father, critical care EMT, firefighter and veteran made a deep impact on his community.
 In the video, we hear from Emerich's partner and fellow healthcare worker, Shana Konek, on how she's navigating this trying time and honoring his memory.